What support do we offer?

 - questions about archiving of research data

-- depositing data and/or making data available in DiVA or any other service
+- depositing data and/or making data available in DiVA or other service

 Data Management Plans

-A data management plan (DMP) is a living document, used to describe and make it easier to manage research data throughout a research project.
-The document should cover, for example, the collecting, documentation, processing, storage, and archiving of data.
-Exactly what content to include differs depending on research subject, requirements from funding agencies, and data types.
-It is becoming more common for research funding agencies to require a data management plan when submitting a project proposal.
+A data management plan (DMP) is a living document, and is used to describe and ease the handling of research data throughout a research project.
+The document should contain information on for example the collecting, documentation, processing, storage and archiving of data.
+Exactly what the plan should contain differs between subject areas, requirements from funders, and data types.
+It is getting more common that research funders require a data management plan when submitting an application.

 Research conducted at Linnaeus University is to be considered as part of the agency regardless of how the funding is done.
 Therefore, research activities are covered by the Public Access to Information Act.
 This means that the regulations regarding official documents in the Freedom of Press Act must be applied also for research data.
 In practice, this means that research activities must generate satisfactory documentation and follow regulations for preservation and for the excising of irrelevant documents.

 Guidelines for the managing of research documents are found in the document Management Instructions for Research Documentation.